 - To promote gender parity

 It is commonly observed that personal laws of almost all religions are discriminatory towards women.
 Men are usually granted upper preferential status in matters of succession and inheritance.
-Uniform civil code will bring both men and women at par.
+A Uniform civil code will bring both men and women to par.

 - To accommodate the aspirations of the young population

-A contemporary India is a new society with 55% of its population is below 25 years of age.
+Contemporary India is a new society with 55% of its population is below 25 years of age.
 Their social attitudes and aspirations are shaped by universal and global principles of equality, humanity, and modernity.
-Their view of shedding identity based on any religion has to be given serious consideration to utilize their full potential towards nation-building.
+Their view of shedding identity-based on any religion must be seriously considered to utilize their full potential towards nation-building.

 - To support the national integration